gavdraper/gavdraper.github.io/_drafts/sql-server-2017-graph-database.md

 ---
 layout: post
-title: SQL Server 2017 Graph Database In Action
+title: SQL Server 2017 Graph Database Features In Action
-date: '2017-06-13 08:23:18'
+date: '2017-06-12 08:23:18'
 ---
-Let's imagine a system like facebook where friends and frinds of friends content can appear in your feed.
-Representing the friend of friend hierachy is quite difficult in a relational database, esecially when you consider you may then want to go down further levels to recomened friends of friends of friends....
+Let's imagine a system like facebook where friends and friends of friends content can appear in your feed.
+Representing the friend of friend hierarchy is quite difficult in a relational database, especially when you consider you may then want to go down further levels to recommend friends of friends of friends....
 Let's create a graph schema for this using the new graph features in SQL Server 2017

 {% highlight sql %}
 CREATE TABLE dbo.Person (